more_vert

 Intent

 The Early Years team at Redhill Primary Academy recognise that each pupil is an individual; that all pupils are creative; that all pupils need to succeed.
-We believe learning is maximised when it takes place in an environment enriched with support, encouragement and assistance.
-We celebrate the pursuit of lifelong learning and are committed to nurturing high self-esteem and respect for others.
+We believe learning is maximised when it takes place in an environment enriched with support, encouragement, and assistance.
+We celebrate the pursuit of lifelong learning, developing the whole child and are committed to nurturing high self-esteem and respect for others.
 We are ambitious for all and believe that everyone can learn, become better thinkers and independent learners by asking questions, solving problems and make thoughtful decisions.

 At Redhill Primary Academy, we adhere to the four overarching principles that shape our practice within Early Years settings.
 These are central to us creating a Foundation Stage that starts with the pupil, supports, and develops the role of parents, offers a high-quality environment, and provides pupils with exciting contexts for their learning.
 To ensure pupils make outstanding progress in, it is our intent to take into consideration their starting points and needs of our pupils as they begin their learning journey.
-Every pupil has access to a broad, balanced and differentiated curriculum which prepares them for now and for the future in terms of opportunities and experiences.
-Following personal interests and individual needs, allows us to plan and provide opportunities throughout our EYFS curriculum to support learning and development and achieve their next steps.
+Every pupil has access to a broad, balanced, and adapted curriculum which prepares them for now, for the future in terms of opportunities and experiences in Key Stage 1 and beyond.
+We plan and provide opportunities to ensure children are able to build upon their prior knowledge, explicitly teaching key substantive and disciplinary knowledge through carefully planned activities.
+Through the continuous provision children are able to practice and apply their new knowledge through play.

-Our four overarching principles – from the Statutory Framework for the Early Years Foundation Stage- are:
+Our four overarching principles – from the Statutory Framework for the Early Years Foundation Stage:

 Implementation